 WHAT AFTER DECISION BY CENTRAL/STATE INFORMATION COMMISSIONER

-There are large number of instances, where the State Information Commissioners are passing orders contrary to the spirit and object of RTI Act and contradicting the laid down procedures.
+There are a large number of instances, where the State Information Commissioners are passing orders contrary to the spirit and object of RTI Act and contradicting the laid down procedures.
 Another issue is the Public Authorities did not comply the decisions of CIC/SIC and the Information Commissions are not strict about enforcing penal provisions under section-20.
-The Information Seekers feel they were pushed to dead end.
-There is a common feeling that no appeal lies against decision of State Information Commissioner.
+The Information Seekers feel they were pushed to the dead end.
+There is a common feeling that no appeal lies against the decision of State Information Commissioner.
 Let us examine it.

 Instances that involve disclosure of sensitive information, it may be rationale for the CPIO to ask for citizenship proof

 Information Commissioner Divya Prakash Sinha held that seeking citizenship proof in case of demand of sensitive information is justified but seeking a signed copy of the application does not seem appropriate as the online portal does not mandate uploading of signatures.

 Sinha was hearing the plea of an Odisha-based RTI applicant who had sought from the Army information regarding implementation of rules under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 in all defence establishments.

 The Army did not provide any information to the applicant, the CIC noted.
 Akhand approached the Commission with a complaint that the central public information officer (CPIO) of the Army has demanded a signed copy of his online RTI application as well as identity proof before providing him the records.